 The school is required to have a FOI publication scheme.
 This lists the documents the school are expected to hold in accordance with ICO model template, and how an individual can obtain these documents.
-It also lists if the school charge for any of this information.
+It also lists if the school charge for any of this information, this is accessible on the school website.